swarmfund/sv-voting-mvp/README.md

 Web code lives in `./web`

+You'll need to set these environment variables:

+* `MAIN_TITLE`: A string corresponding to the main title of the first page, e.g. "SWM Governance".
+* `DEV`: a boolean to indicate if it's a dev environment or not.

+If you're building locally you can put these in a `.env` file in the root of the repo.

 The frontend is built in Elm using Material Design (`elm-mdl`).
 Elm is a strongly typed purely functional language based on Haskell, and built with frontend in mind (and no other use cases currently).
 It compiles to JS.